-A “Broomstick” plaster holds your child’s legs apart while both legs are positioned in a plaster.
-A wooden broomstick forms part of the plaster to reinforce the position being held.
-A broomstick plaster cast is normally applied to keep the legs as still as possible, while maintaining the most correct position for healing.
+A “Broomstick” plaster holds your child’s legs apart with both legs in a plaster.
+A wooden broomstick is used between their legs to hold your child’s legs apart.
+A broomstick plaster cast is used to keep the legs as still as possible, in the most correct position for healing.
 A broomstick plaster is used to keep the hips and knees in the right position after a number of different surgical procedures.

 The hospital therapists will show you how to position your child in sitting and lying.
-It is important to change positions regularly to relieve pressure and to prevent skin irritation/sores.
+Your child will need to change positions regularly to relieve pressure and to prevent skin irritation/sores.

-- Place a pillow under their chest and hips to support them and the plaster
+Place a pillow under your child’s chest and hips to support them and the plaster

-- It is important to check your child’s skin around the plaster regularly.
+Check your child’s skin around the plaster every morning and night.
 Contact the hospital if there are any red marks or broken down skin.

-Please bring your child’s stroller/wheelchair and car seat to the hospital ward for review by the Occupational Therapist.
-If you do not have this equipment or your equipment is not suitable to modify, the OT can arrange the hire of equipment from the hospital equipment loan pool.
+Please bring your child’s stroller/wheelchair and car seat to the hospital ward for review by the (OT).
+If you do not have this equipment or your equipment is not suitable to modify, the OT can assist you with arranging the hire of the appropriate equipment.

 Some easy ideas include:

-NB the plaster may make your child warmer, so you will need to dress them accordingly.
+Please note that the plaster may make your child warmer, so you will need to dress them accordingly.

-Give your child a sponge bath daily making sure that the plaster does not get wet.
+Give your child a sponge bath every day.
+Make sure that the plaster does not get wet.

 Dry shampoo can be used for hair washing.
 Alternatively, this can be done over a sink/bowl with 2 people to help.